shegoj/Linux_Essentials/01_simple_practical.md

 ### Step 2.
 Working with shortcut keys.

--working with tab key
+- working with tab key
--working with reverse search key
+- working with reverse search key
--working with ! key
+- working with ! key
 ### Step 3

 - Now we're ready to create a repository, and show our awesome code to our team